dfinster/FARBERE/README.md

 # FARBERE

 A fork of [Find and Replace Browser Extension](https://github.com/Dalimil/Find-and-Replace-Browser-Extension).
 It might destroy your data.
+This fork makes the following updates:

 * No paywall
 * No Google Analytics tracking